 Preparing material surfaces for assembly, coating, painting, or adhesive bonding typically includes steps that undoubtedly alter the landscape of that surface.
-The instructions included with most adhesives frequently state, “...roughen the surface thoroughly prior to applying the adhesive”.
-Abrading, media blasting, chemical etching, laser etching, and other manual forms of surface manipulation used to prepare or clean a surface changes the roughness of the material.
+The instructions included with most adhesives frequently state, “...roughen the surface thoroughly before applying the adhesive”.
+Abrading, media blasting, chemical etching, laser etching, and other manual forms of surface manipulation are used to prepare or clean a surface to change the material's roughness.
 You can often see or feel the difference made.

 The inquiry arises as to whether the surface's roughness is the most crucial factor in creating a reliable adhesion.
 How significant is it, really?
-If a rough surface is the sole determinant of surface characteristics, then how do we explain the fact that we can attain excellent adhesive bonds with smooth surfaces like polished metal, glass, or an atomically smooth silicon wafer?
+Suppose a rough surface is the sole determinant of surface characteristics.
+How do we explain that we can attain excellent adhesive bonds with smooth surfaces like polished metal, glass, or an atomically smooth silicon wafer?

 The Going Theory of Surfaces

-The idea behind roughing up a surface in order to promote adhesion comes back to the idea of creating “more” surface, or expanding the “surface profile” upon which to adhere.
+The idea behind roughing up a surface to promote adhesion comes back to the idea of creating a “more” surface or expanding the “surface profile” upon which to adhere.
 If sanding a surface makes grooves and flattens out peaks in the tiny topography of the surface, then the going theory says that there are more places for the adhesive to hold on to, which averages out to better adhesion overall.

 The fatal flaw in this assumption is that adhesion failures and issues still exist in processes that only rough surfaces up in order to create better adhesion.
-What’s more is, good adhesion can be indirectly attributed to surface roughness when this isn’t necessarily the case.
+What’s more, is that good adhesion can be indirectly attributed to surface roughness when this isn’t necessarily the case.
 When most surfaces are abraded, they are also typically cleaned in some other way as well.

-And this isn’t exactly news to manufacturers.
-Here’s a common scenario in a production facility: Let’s say we abrade a part, rinse it with the proper solution and let it sit for six months in storage.
+This isn’t exactly news to manufacturers.
+Here’s a common scenario in a production facility: Let’s say we abrade a part, rinse it with the proper solution, and let it sit for six months in storage.
 It’s well understood that this part will not be able to be bonded to or coated in the same way that a freshly prepared part would.
 But the roughness of the surface would be unchanged.
 So, what makes the difference?

 Rethink your adhesion manufacturing processes with Surface Intelligence.